gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

     popd && rm -rf build
 }

-# Since Binutils won't be used, create a symlink to the LLVM counterparts.
+# Since Binutils won't be used, create a symlink to the LLVM tools.
 for B in as ar ranlib readelf nm objcopy objdump size strip; do
     ln -sv llvm-${B} /clang1-tools/bin/${B}
 done